Wealth Management: Putting it All Together

 - How comfortable are you in making purchase decisions, both big and small?

-- How does it feel to be in debt?
+- How does it feel to be in debt that is in addition to the mortgage on your home?

-- How much time do you spend thinking about money?
+- How much time do you spend planning for your financial future?

-Your feelings toward money are neither right nor wrong; they just are.
-The important thing is to be aware of them and recognize when those feelings may be holding you back from your full financial potential.
-Remember that money is just a tool.
-You use it to lead the life you choose.
-It’s creating that life that is the true goal, not accumulating wealth just for the sake of having money.
+Your feelings toward money are neither right nor wrong; they are just part of who you are.
+The important thing is to be aware of them and recognize when those feelings may be causing you to make the right decisions.
+Remember that money is just a tool for helping you achieve your financial goals.
+You use it to build the type of life you want to live.
+Creating that life should be your real goal, and not just numbers in savings account.

 Control: How to Prepare for Life’s Uncertainties

-Life is full of uncertainties, as the COVID-19 pandemic so poignantly reminded many of us.
-When it comes to wealth management and financial planning, these uncertainties can come in many forms, from health and longevity to the financial markets and the economy.
+When it comes to wealth management, life’s uncertainties can come in many forms, from our health and longevity to the performance of the financial markets and the economy.
 Luckily, there are wealth management strategies you can use to prepare for each of these uncertainties.

 5 Things You Can’t Predict About the Future (And What to Do About It)